-Disinfection By-Products Collection Date Highest Average Detected Range of Individual Samples MCLG MCL Violation Likely Source of Contamination Haloacetic Acids (HAA5) (ppb) 2023 48 17.8 - 52.7 No goal for the total 60 N By-product of drinking water disinfection.
-Total Trihalomethanes (TTHM) (ppb) 2023 77 30.4 - 92.7 No goal for the total 80 N By-product of drinking water disinfection.
+Disinfection By-Products Collection Date Highest Average Detected Range of Individual Samples MCLG MCL Violation Likely Source of Contamination Haloacetic Acids (HAA5) (ppb) 2021 33 17.4 - 36.1 No goal for the total 60 N By-product of drinking water disinfection.
+Total Trihalomethanes (TTHM) (ppb) 2021 73 37.9 - 77.8 No goal for the total 80 N By-product of drinking water disinfection.

-The value in the Highest Level or Average Detected column is the highest average of all HAA5 sample results collected at a location over a year.
-The value in the Highest Level or Average Detected column is the highest average of all TTHM sample results collected at a location over a year.
+1 The value in the Highest Level or Average Detected column is the highest average of all HAA5 sample results collected at a location over a year.
+2 The value in the Highest Level or Average Detected column is the highest average of all TTHM sample results collected at a location over a year.

-MCLG Total Coliform MCL Highest Number of Positive Fecal Coliform or E. Coli MCL Total No. of Positive E. Coli or Fecal Coliform Samples Violation Likely Source of Contamination Coliform Bacteria 0 5% of monthly samples are positive.
-1.9 Fecal or E. Coli MCL: A routine sample and a repeat sample are total coliform positive, and one is also fecal coliform or E. Coli positive.
-2 N Naturally present in the environment.
-Disinfectant Residual (2023 Year) Avera ge Level Range of Levels Detected MRDL MRDLG Violation Likely Source of Contamination Total Chlorine (mg/L) : 2.59 0.51 - 4.08 4 4 N Water additive used to control microbes.
-Lead and Copper Date Sampled: 2021 MCLG AL 90th Percentile # Sites Over AL Violation Likel y Source of Contamination Copper (ppm) 1.3 1.3 0.0794 0 N Erosion of natural deposits; Leaching from wood preservatives; corrosion of household plumbing system Lead (ppb) 0 15 1.25 0 N Corrosion of household plumbing systems; erosion of natural deposits.
+MCLG Total Coliform MCL Highest Number of Positive Fecal Coliform Positive E. Coli or Fecal Coliform Samples Violation Likely Source of Contamination Coliform Bacteria 0 5% of monthly samples are positive.
+1.3 Fecal or E. Coli MCL: A routine sample and a repeat sample are total coliform positive, and one is also fecal coliform or E. Coli positive.
+0 N Naturally present in the environment.
+Disinfectant Residual (2021 Year) Average Level Range of Levels Detected MRDL MRDLG Violation Likely Source of Contamination Total Chlorine (mg/L) 3.47 0.37 - 4.7 4 4 N Water additive used to conf e used to control microbes.
+Lead and Copper Date Sampled: 2021 MCLG AL 90th Percentile # Sites Over AL Violation Likely Source of Contamination Copper (ppm) 1.3 1.3 0.0794 0 N Erosion of natural deposits; Leaching from wood preservatives; corrosion of household plumbing systems.
+Lead (ppb) 0 15 1.25 0 N Corrosion of household plumbing systems; erosion of natural deposits.